gnieark/wikicompare/README.txt

 TECHNICAL EXPLANATIONS
 ======================
 In the comparative table, the percent of the implementations are not computed on each visit.
 The percentage is store in a cache table and computed each time a structural field (type in feature, support in implementation, parent etc...) change.
-There is an exception through, when you compute the table with needs or manual selected features, the percentage are recomputed.
+There is an exception through, when you compute the table with profiles or manual selected features, the percentage are recomputed.

 The function which updates the percentage, located in wikicompare_core_functions.inc, is a monstrous recursive function.
 The reason is the fact it has to update each implementations of parent feature or parent compared, which mean it's a recursive function on two axis.
 If you like challenge, I suggest you try to read this function, you'll like it.